genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 ## Span attributes

+OpenTelemetry organises data within [spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans).
+A span is a unit of work or operation.
+It tracks specific operations that a request makes, so that you can see what happened during the time in which that operation was executed.

 Each span contains a number of attributes.
-For instance, an HTTP request span will have attributes detailing status code, http method etc. The following Genesis-specific attributes are added to the inbound message spans:
+For instance, an HTTP request span has attributes detailing status code, http method etc. The following Genesis-specific attributes are added to the inbound message spans:

 - Message Type
 - Source Ref
 - Username (if present)
 - Payload

 The table below shows example values for the Genesis-specific attributes listed above.
 Screenshots of traces in Zipkin can be seen at the bottom of the page.

 | Attribute            | Value                                                                                                                                                                                                                                                                               |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|